testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 23. Copy the **Connection string-primary key** value.
 Save this value for the Sender policy in Notepad or similar for later.

-24. Follow the step above to copy the **Connection string-primary key** value for the Listener policy and save for later.

-25. **Repeat steps 8 through 24 above** to create a new Event Hub namespace in the **East Asia** region.
+24. **Repeat steps 8 through 23 above** to create a new Event Hub namespace in the **East Asia** region.

     ![Create Event Hubs Namespace blade with the East Asia Location selection highlighted.](media/create-event-hubs-blade-asia.png 'Create Namespace')

-26. Open Visual Studio to go back to the TransactionGenerator project.
+25. Open Visual Studio to go back to the TransactionGenerator project.

-27. Open the `appsettings.json` file once more.
+26. Open the `appsettings.json` file once more.
 Paste your two new Event Hub connection strings into the values for `EVENT_HUB_2_CONNECTION_STRING` and `EVENT_HUB_3_CONNECTION_STRING`, respectively.

     ![The two new Event Hub connection strings are pasted into the appsettings.json file.](media/event-hub-connection-strings.png 'appsettings.json')

-28. Save your changes.
+27. Save your changes.

-29. Open `Program.cs` and paste the below code underneath **TODO 8** to add two new Event Hub clients to the `eventHubClients` collection, using the two new connection string values:
+28. Open `Program.cs` and paste the below code underneath **TODO 8** to add two new Event Hub clients to the `eventHubClients` collection, using the two new connection string values:

     ```csharp
     EventHubClient.CreateFromConnectionString(